Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-VCS-guide-english.rst

 .................

-#. select the origin of that branch, i.e. the place from which the initial content of the branch should be copied (ex: ``trunk``, or another branch)
+#. select the origin of that branch, i.e. the place from which the initial content of the branch should be copied (e.g. ``trunk``, or another branch)

 #. check to the origin is up-to-date (``svn status`` / ``svn ci``)

-#. find a proper name for that branch (ex: based on a feature rather than on a developer name)
+#. find a proper name for that branch (e.g. based on a feature rather than on a developer name)

 #. create the branch: ``svn copy svn+ssh://<user>@<server>/<path>/<location> svn+ssh://<user>@<server>/<path>/branches/<branch name> -m "<comment>"``